-Below is information about supplies, products, brands, etc. I provide some supplies including the miscellaneous materials.
+Below is information about supplies, products, brands, etc.

 Art Supply Stores

 •Bookstore, Clark College Bookstore – Kits are available for this class

 •Dick Blick 11th & NW Glisan Portland OR 2710 Cedar Hills Blvd.
 Beaverton

 •Columbia Art Supply 1515 E Burnside St Portland, OR 97214 (503) 232-2216